brightmart/sentiment_analysis_fine_grain/README.md

 pre-train of language model on large corpus and gain fine. this project is on its early stage.

+<a href='https://challenger.ai/competition/fsauor2018'>Introduction to fine grain sentiment from AI Challenger</a>

 ## Experiment on New Models

 add something here.